 Look, only a pundit aching for a faceplant or someone with a very accurate crystal ball would try to predict how serious the coronavirus crisis will get.

 Whatever the outcome, we all as individuals have limited agency.
 We do however have a responsibility to help flatten the curve.

 A simple way to do this is by respecting national health department recommendations for maintaining social distance and personal hygiene practices.

-We have as much influence over our behaviors as we do our mindsets.
+We have as much influence over our behaviors as we do over our mindsets.
 Though given the uncertainty surrounding the current global situation, none of us could be blamed for worrying.

 If you catch yourself becoming overwhelmed with stress and anxiety, ask yourself: are you taking the steps you need in order to feel better?

 - The world is not ending.
 Keep things in perspective.

 - “Quarantine” yourself from situations likely to result in transfer anxiety.